 Drawing on Emotion for Acting

 I find film far more challenging than theatre and today was particularly difficult as we were filming a funeral scene for the short film Duelo.
-To authentically feel genuine loss of a person close to my character, I felt that I needed to draw on a particular memory.
+I was playing Clemence, the mother to Stephen and Tristan.
+To authentically feel genuine loss of a person close to Clemence character, I felt that I needed to draw on a particular memory.

 It took considerable concentration to draw the memory to the surface, as it’s something I otherwise do my best not to think about and keep my feelings buried.
 It’s a memory that opens a door on feelings of loss for someone I miss immensely.